chroma-core/chroma/docs/cip/CIP_8_Matrix_Packages.md

 `embedding.model` tells us the model that produced the embeddings in the data file.
 A simple string identifier for the model that produced the embeddings is sufficient here to establish what amounts to a [nominal type system](https://medium.com/@thejameskyle/type-systems-structural-vs-nominal-typing-explained-56511dd969f4).
 The name of the model here can then be thought of as the name of the universe of weights defined by the trained model, and by extension the computed embeddings.

 There is plenty of debate on the virtues of structural vs. nominal typing in the traditional software world.
-It often amounts to, "is it better DX to assume that 'if it quacks like a duck, it's a duck', or to have interface names implicitly carry some special meaning beyond their formally expressed properties?"
-For this case, nominal typing is a natural choice, because the opacity nominal typing matches the opacity of a trained model's weights.
+It often amounts to, "is it better DX to assume that 'if it quacks like a duck, it's a `Duck`' (structural), or to require explicit opt-in on a definition of `Duck`? (nominal)" Nominal type systems also implicitly allow names to carry opaque, special meaning beyond their formally expressed properties.
+That opacity makes nominal typing the natural choice for this case, as it mirrors the opacity of a trained model's weights.

-This is closely related to, but more constrained than Chroma's embedding function - it names only the model, rather some known invokable function whose (opaque) behavior is to call that model.
+`embedding` is closely related to, but more constrained than Chroma's embedding function - it names only the model, rather some known invokable function whose (opaque) behavior is to call that model.

 TODO is this over-abstracting the notion of an embedding func, to the point where it's not useful at all?